 Haunts

 note: This poem was originally written and then recorded in late fall of 2021.
-In the fall of 2023, I have returned to it, and have been editing and expanding on the original poems.
+In the fall of 2023, I returned to it, and edited and expanded on the original poems.
+In the fall of 2024, I returned to it again.
+Fragments and traces of the original poem are still there, mostly like ghosts that haunt it.
+A significantly modified of it will be published in December of 2024 in Last Syllable Lit as “Girl Ghost Gorge.”

 2021 Version